 Paceman Amir accuses Pakistan cricket of 'mental torture' and quits internationals

-KARACHI, Pakistan (AFP) — Controversial Pakistan fast bowler Mohammad Amir yesterday announced retirement from international cricket in protest over the “shabby” treatment he said he received from management.
+Karachi, Pakistan (AFP) - Controversial Pakistan fast bowler Mohammad Amir on Thursday announced retirement from international cricket in protest over the “shabby” treatment he said he received from management.

 The 28-year-old, who had already retired from Tests, was not selected in a large 35-member squad for the New Zealand series last month and was also overlooked for the home series against Zimbabwe.